 If you’ve decided to take the plunge into the bureaucratic abyss that is Croatian immigration, then you’re probably a traveler at heart.
 We all need and want to travel outside Croatia from time to time.
 It is inevitable and sometimes, required to keep our sanity.

-However, there are restrictions on how long you can be gone from Croatia.
+However, there are restrictions on how long you can be gone from Croatia when you hold a residence permit.
 If you surpass these restrictions, then your legal residency can be jeopardized.
 It is vital that you know and understand the limits before taking an extended leave from the country.